- ABOUT US

-The purpose of Movement Generation is to develop the strategic movement capacity of young organizational leaders 35-years old and under in the Bay Area social justice community, especially young women, LGBTQ folks and people of color.
-Under the leadership of founding director Zak Sinclair, the concept was built out by a planning committee including grassroots organizers, movement builders, and popular educators.
+Under the leadership of founding director Zak Sinclair, the Movement Generation concept was built out by a planning committee including grassroots organizers, movement builders, and popular educators.
 Housed by SOUL (the School of Unity and Liberation) and the Movement Strategy Center, in it’s first two years Movement Generation convened more than 70 young movement leaders from more than 30 organizations into two cycles of ten-month movement strategy discussions.

 The Justice & Ecology Project developed out of Movement Generation’s strategy training work among Bay Area organizers of color.
 As Hurricane Katrina hit, organizers wanted support in better understanding environmental issues and the opportunities and challenges facing working class communities of color in relationship to ecology and sustainability.
 These organizers were working in community-based organizations in communities of color, but were not working on environmental issues.